electric-eloquence/requerio/README.md

 [prepend](docs/methods.md#prependcontent), and
 [toggleClass](docs/methods.md#toggleclassclasses).

+Also, while Requerio was named with
+<a href="https://www.npmjs.com/package/cheerio" target="_blank">Cheerio</a> in
-While Requerio was named with Cheerio in mind, Cheerio is optional and can be replaced by jQuery on the server via JSDOM, or any other DOM emulator.
+mind, Cheerio is optional and can be replaced by jQuery on the server via JSDOM, or any other DOM emulator.
 Cheerio is significantly lighter than jQuery + JSDOM, but it is difficult to predict the quality of Cheerio's future maintenance.

 #### Install: